dobots/website/_posts/2012-02-28-a-brief-story-of-slam.md

-At Dobots we are mostly interested in projects involving Visual SLAM, where the range measurement sensor is simply a camera.
+At DoBots we are mostly interested in projects involving Visual SLAM, where the range measurement sensor is simply a camera.
 Using camera as range measurement device has some advantages such as: